Bright Futures Bursaries and Scholarships

 - Margaret Kaye Scholarships

-These are scholarships of 20% of the fees payable to run for three years, through U5 (Year 11) and the Sixth Form. - Sixth Form Scholarships
+These are scholarships of which run for three years, through U5 (Year 11) and the Sixth Form. - Sixth Form Scholarships

-These are scholarships of 10% or 20% of fees.
-The number can be extended depending on the performance of the candidates and the recommendations of the awarding panel. - The Sixth Form Music Scholarship
+Sixth Form Scholarships are available and the number can be extended depending on the performance of the candidates and the recommendations of the awarding panel. - The Sixth Form Music Scholarship

-There is an Art and Textiles Scholarship to the value of 20% of the School Fees, awarded during the Autumn Term of U5 (Year 11). - The Sixth Form Drama Scholarship
+There is an Art and Textiles Scholarship awarded during the Autumn Term of U5 (Year 11). - The Sixth Form Drama Scholarship

-There is a Drama Scholarship to the value of 20% of the School Fees, awarded during the Autumn Term of U5. - The Clare Gregory Memorial Sports Scholarship
+There is a Drama Scholarship awarded during the Autumn Term of U5. - The Clare Gregory Memorial Sports Scholarship

-There are up to three external academic, Art/Textiles and Music scholarships of up to 20% of fees and these are awarded at the discretion of the Headmistress, to new pupils joining the School in the Sixth Form.
+We offer Art/Textiles and Music scholarships to external applicants and these are awarded at the discretion of the Head, to new pupils joining the School in the Sixth Form.
 The Art/Textiles and Music scholarships are conditional upon the applicant studying Art/Textiles or Music A Level.

-For further information about any of the above Scholarships / Awards, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info (NB In each case the fees referred to are the fees payable by the parent for the term in question.)
+For further information about any of the the Scholarships / Awards, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info (NB In each case the fees referred to are the fees payable by the parent for the term in question, day or boarding.)

 Music Scholarships & Awards